 “Eggs are safe, as long as not consumed in high numbers daily,” Patel told Healthline.

-The latest in the long saga of the egg’s long pile of scientific research comes out of the Population Health Research Institute (PHRI) of McMaster University and Hamilton Health Sciences in Ontario, Canada.
+Another study was published in late January by the Population Health Research Institute (PHRI) of McMaster University and Hamilton Health Sciences in Ontario, Canada.

 The researchers had a simple premise: Since they find eggs to be “a rich source of essential nutrients,” they wanted to check what the available facts have to say on their impact on preventable diseases, as there’s contradictory evidence as to what their cholesterol content means to human health.